Serka-M/mmlong2/msc/mmlong2-faq.md

 #### Are there special hardware or software requirements?
 * In general, mmlong2 is designed to be used on HPC clusters with ≥100 CPU cores and ≥300 GB of RAM allocated per workflow run.
 * The metagenomic assembly and binning sections of the workflow can be compute intensive and might take several days to weeks to complete.
-* The mmlong2 workflow has been developed and tested on HPC nodes (Slurm cluster and bare metal) running on Ubuntu 22.04.
+* The mmlong2 workflow has been developed and tested on HPC nodes (both Slurm cluster and bare-metal systems) running Ubuntu 24.04.3 with AMD Zen 5 CPUs.
 * Since mmlong2 uses many software dependencies and databases, it is recommended to consult your server admin about installing the worklfow.

 #### Is read data pre-processing required by the workflow?